dcooney/wordpress-plugin-installer/README.md

 This is a perfect tool for plugin and theme developers who wan to make it as easy as possible for users to install recommened plugins.

+To see a live example, install a copy of [Ajax Load More](https://wordpress.org/plugins/ajax-load-more/) and go to the Extensions section.

 ***

 ## Getting Started